tweag/python-monorepo-example/content/blog/2022-07-14-taming-unix-with-nix/index.md

 Users love them for being superior tools for building, deploying, and managing software.
 Yet, Nix is generally perceived as notoriously hard to learn.

-The core Nix ecosytem consists of several distinct components:
+The core Nix ecosystem consists of several distinct components:

 - _Nix_ is a build system and package manager that comes with a configuration language to declare software components, the _Nix language_.
 - Software made available through Nix is centrally maintained in a massive package collection called _Nixpkgs_.